About Us

 Vice President Design

 Most of us at LCTF wear a couple of different hats.
 Amy has a closet full of them.
-Owner and past president of the Timber Frame Business Council’s board of directors, Amy’s duties here run the gamut from finance management, contract administration, purchasing, and sourcing, to travel coordinator, logistician, and marketing and advertising coordinator.
+Amy’s duties here run the gamut from finance management, contract administration, purchasing, and sourcing, to travel coordinator, logistician, and marketing and advertising coordinator.
 Amy’s career at LCTF started 2001.
 Her family consists of her husband, two kids, and two rambunctious dogs.
 Outside of work, she enjoys volunteering as a youth group leader, running, and remodeling her 1930’s farmhouse.

 Amy Good